nameserver-systems/pdns-distribute/docs/microservices/pdns-health-checker.md

     1. Get DNSSEC signed zones
     2. If nsec3 is not activated for zone then activate

-### Workflow 5 / Get active secondaries and zones in background
+### Workflow 5 / Get zones in background
 1. Wait for a configurable amount of time
-    1. Get active healthy secondaries from Consul (Service Discovery)
-    2. Get active zones from powerdns primary per HTTP API
+   1. Get active zones from powerdns primary per HTTP API